anuj3918/node_react_survey_mailer/README.md

 **Steps:**

-a) Clone the repository and navigate inside it.
+1) Clone the repository and navigate inside it.
-b) Execute 'npm install'.
+2) Execute 'npm install'.
 This will install backend dependencies.
-c) Execute 'cd client' and run 'npm install'.
+3) Execute 'cd client' and run 'npm install'.
 This will install frontend dependencies.
-c) Open sendgrid_webhook.sh and replace MY_UNIQUE_USERNAME with any other string.
+4) Open sendgrid_webhook.sh and replace MY_UNIQUE_USERNAME with any other string.
-c) Open config/dev.js and fill out all the keys in it.
+5) Open config/dev.js and fill out all the keys in it.
   - Navigate to [Google Developer Console](https://console.developers.google.com/) to create a new project, enable Google+ oauth API and enter the ClientID and ClientSecret provided.
   - Navigate to [mLab](https://mlab.com/) to create an account.
 Create a new user for your db and get the MongoDB URI.
   - Go to [Stripe](https://stripe.com/), create an account and get PublishableKey and SecretKey
   - Visit [Sendgrid](https://sendgrid.com/) to create an account and get SendgridKey.
-  - In the redirectDomain, enter the url of your app, something like 'http://localhost:3000' or https://myNewApp.com
+  - In the redirectDomain, enter the url of your app, something like 'http://localhost:3000' or 'https://myNewApp.com'.

-d) Execute 'npm run start'.
+6) Execute 'npm run start'.
-e) On your terminal window, a URL will be displayed by localtunnel which can be used to connect your local app to internet.
+7) On your terminal window, a URL will be displayed by localtunnel which can be used to connect your local app to internet.
 Copy this Url.
-f) In Sendgrid dashboard, go to Settings -> Event Notification and turn it on.
+8) In Sendgrid dashboard, go to Settings -> Event Notification and turn it on.
 Paste this Url into HTTP Post Url like 'http://MY_UNIQUE_USERNAME.com/api/surveys/webhooks'.
 Save the settings.
-g) Browse the app.
+9) Browse the app.

 -----------------------------